Our Design-Build Process

 Homeowners interested in renovations or new additions often ask us what our “start to finish” process looks like.
 That’s a reasonable request; residential construction projects represent large investments which should not be taken lightly.
 And while every project has unique characteristics that present equally unique challenges, it’s true that the vast majority of our construction ventures follow a reliable, time-tested pattern.
 This pattern has been established with the help of over 35 years of experience designing and installing specialty glass roofs, skylights, and enclosures throughout New England.

 The Sunspace Design method works because it involves the homeowner at crucial stages throughout the design and construction process.
-The goal is to deliver your dreams, and we can’t do that without your creative involvement.
+The goal is to realize your vision, and we can’t do that without your creative involvement.
 But that doesn’t mean that you’ll be bogged down with difficult decision-making and administrative duties.
 What follows is a 7-step guide to the Sunspace Design experience.
 We welcome any prospective clients to read through this guide in order to gain a better understanding of what to expect.
 And as always, don’t hesitate to contact us if you have any questions or requests.

 Your Initial Contact with Sunspace Design